Formulas and Examples to Calculate Interest on Savings

 - A = $105.117 (or $105.12 if your bank rounds up)

-As you’ll notice, the compound interest calculation is slightly higher than the $5 of interest earned using simple interest.
-5 percent is the interest rate in our example, but the APY is actually 5.12 percent.
-Whenever interest is paid more frequently than annually, the APY is higher than the stated annual interest “rate.”
-But APY tells you exactly how much you’ll earn, without the need for additional calculation.
+As you see, compound interest results in slightly more than the $5 of interest earned using simple interest.
+5% is the interest rate in our example, but the APY is actually 5.12%.
+Whenever banks pay interest more frequently than annually, the APY is higher than the stated annual interest “rate.”
+But APY tells you exactly how much you’ll earn over a year, without the need for complicated calculations.

 An extra 12 cents might not seem like much.
 The earnings get more impressive with higher dollar amounts and longer holding times.